Miniaya/Saveltaja/Documentation/implementation_document.md

    **getLeafs**: gets next possible nodes with given prefix, O(L) L = length of the prefix
    **getFirst**: returns one node from the top of the trie, O(1)
    **getNext**: returns one possible node with given prefix, O(L)

+## Possible improvements

+There are a couple things I would like to fix or improve:
+* I Found some bug with the getNext method I was unable to fix
+* Cleaner code (solid naming etc.)
+* User could decide the duration of the bar (e.g. 4/4 or 3/4)
+* The duration of the notes is generated separately from the pitch
+* More songs to the source material
+* Better bar length/size control
+* Instead of asking the length of the song in notes, the program could ask the length in bars